ESANPI2015/hypergraph/README.md

 ## TODO

 * A possible rewrite tool could use three hypergraphs and some additional info to transform graphs
-* Change get() method to return a reference to a hyperedge.
-For this we need an INVALID Hyperedge concept

 ## NOTES